akka/akka-http/docs/src/main/paradox/scala/http/client-side/websocket-support.md

 :   @@snip [WebSocketClientExampleTest.java]($test$/java/docs/http/javadsl/WebSocketClientExampleTest.java) { #half-closed-WebSocket-working }

-This will keep the outgoing source from completing, but without emitting any elements until the @scala[`Promise`]@java[`CompletableFuture`] is manually completed which makes the `Source` complete and the connection to close.
+This will keep the outgoing source from completing, but without emitting any elements until the @scala[`Promise`]@java[`CompletableFuture`] is manually completed which makes the @unidoc[Source] complete and the connection to close.

-The same problem holds true if emitting a finite number of elements, as soon as the last element is reached the `Source` will close and cause the connection to close.
+The same problem holds true if emitting a finite number of elements, as soon as the last element is reached the @unidoc[Source] will close and cause the connection to close.
 To avoid that you can concatenate @scala[`Source.maybe`]@java[`Source.maybe()`] to the finite stream:

 Scala